 This European contribution to a “Web of FAIR Data and Related Services for Science” will enhance the possibilities for researchers to find, share and reuse publications, data, and software leading to new insights and innovations, higher research productivity and improved reproducibility in science.

 The Partnership represents a new Governance for EOSC as the first implementation phase of the EOSC begins.
 The partnership is made up, on the one hand of the European Commission and on the other hand the newly formed EOSC Association.
-The Partnership Board invites representatives of the MSs and ACs organized in the commission's Expert Group “EOSC Steering Board”.
+The Partnership Board invites representatives of the Member States and Associated Countries organized in the commission's Expert Group “EOSC Steering Board”.

 The European Open Science Cloud will enable researchers to find, create, share and reuse all forms of digital knowledge – such as publications, data and software - leading to new insights and innovations, higher research productivity and improved reproducibility in science.
 To successfully support the digital transformation of science, this important Partnership must involve all actors – the research communities, our Universities and research institutions, service providers as well as our Member States.